 Just before setting, the sun may appear to be elliptical.
 This happens due to:

-Refraction of light rays through the atmosphere may cause different magnifications in the mutually perpendicular directions.
+Refraction of light ray through the atmosphere may cause different magnification in mutually perpendicular directions.

 Bending effect of light as it passes from one transparent material into other is known as